Purpose

 Annual Reporting

 The OHRPP QIU prepares an annual report of its activities.
 The report includes an evaluation of the previous year’s activities and describes planned improvement initiatives.
-The report will be forwarded to the Human Research Policy Board and the IRB Chairs and members for review and comment.

-Page Last Updated: August 14, 2020
+Page Last Updated: May 29, 2026